mikewest/internetdrafts/prefixed-cookies/draft.md

      *   `request-uri`'s `scheme` component denotes a "secure" protocol (as determined by the user agent)

-12. If the `cookie-name` begins with the string "$Host-", abort these steps and ignore the cookie entirely unless the following conditions are
+12. If the `cookie-name` begins with the string "__Host-", abort these steps and ignore the cookie entirely unless the following conditions are
      true: